NaNomicon/dokploy-devpod-provider/SECURITY.md

 - **Risk**: Unauthorized access to workspace data
 - **Mitigation**:
   - Proper user isolation in containers
-  - SSH key-based authentication when available
+  - Standard SSH authentication (password and key support)
   - Workspace cleanup on deletion
   - Volume encryption when supported by Dokploy